mcbobke/PSSpeedTest/README.md

 * Sets the inbound/outbound firewall rules for the given port (5201 if the `-Port` parameter is not used.)
 * Creates a Scheduled Task to run `iperf3.exe` with the necessary parameters for server usage on computer startup.

+### Remove-SpeedTestServer

+Removes all items configured by `Install-SpeedTestServer` with the exception of the `ChocolateyGet` PackageProvider.

 ## Building

 `.\build.ps1`